Immigration and Refugee Legal Support in Northwestern Ontario

 The Newcomer Legal Clinic offers free legal support in immigration, refugee, and citizenship law to eligible newcomers in Northwestern Ontario.
-Our case load is currently full, but we can add you to our waitlist for services.
-We can also help you find an authorized representative to help you with your immigration or refugee questions.
-If you would like to contact us, please click below.
+If you would like to ask for an appointment, please click below.

 The Newcomer Legal Clinic is committed to building a relationship with First Nations, Métis, and Inuit peoples based on the principles of mutual trust, respect, reciprocity, and collaboration in the spirit of reconciliation.
 We will share that commitment with the newcomers we serve.